 Figure3.
 User’s statistics to improve acceptance through transparent explanations, showing the last movies recommended based on these statistics.

-Transparency and justify (see figure 3, 4 and 5) were assessed but in an indirect way, with text showing to the user how the recommender was provided (i.e. based on movie you had watched or because of similar users watched), but not with high level detail (i.e what are the main similarities between users/movies).
-Cold start problem was answered in a login step with a user choosing 3 preferred genres (see figure2), but as our system is static no approach to a new movies was assessed.
+Transparency and justification (see figure 3, 4 and 5) were assessed in an indirect way by adding text showing the user how the recommender was provided (i.e. based on movie you had watched or because of similar users watched), but not with high level detail (i.e what are the main similarities between users/movies).
+Cold start problem was addressed in the login process by letting the user choose 3 preferred genres (see figure2), but as our system is static no approach to a new movies was assessed.